confluentinc/confluent-kubernetes-examples/blueprints-early-access/scenarios/cp-nonrbac-saslplain-lb/README.md

 # Deploy CFK with SASL/PLAIN and Load Balancer using Blueprint

-## Deployment Scenario
+This scenario uses the Control Plane and Data Plane you deploy in [Quick Start](../quickstart-deploy/single-site-deployment.rst) and creates a new Blueprint with the following features:

 - SASL/PLAIN authentication with encryption
-- External Access using Load Balancer
+- External access using Load Balancer
 - Custom Kafka Listeners and its credential coming from deployment API

 ## Prerequisite